 Before storing the data in your database, our Intelligent Document Processing (IDP) software is able to detect document fraud and mask sensitive data to comply with regulatory requirements.

-In case you want to compliment your existing software or extract data from other objects than documents, we can most certainly help you out.
+In case you want to complement your existing software or extract data from other objects than documents, we can most certainly help you out.

 Object Detection SDK